bluegreen-labs/ecmwfr/cran-comments.md

-## New release v2.0.1
+## New release v2.0.2

 Dear CRAN team,

-This is a bugfix to the package which would halt the batch downloading after one donwload completed (due to updates to the argument structure after the recent API migration).
+This is a bugfix to the package which would fail downloads of certain products due to the handling of unknown query fields.
+I now sanitize the requests further.

 This updates addresses this issue.
 No further changes were made.
+Given the final migration to the new API at ECMWF you may expect many more small bug fixes as the API is poorly documented.

-Stats on code coverage and test routines remain the same as per pervious v2.0.0 release.
+Stats on code coverage and test routines remain the same as per pervious v2.0.1 release.

 Kind regards,
 Koen Hufkens